 1) Register to vote

-- If you need a stamp, you can buy one at the post office or at any grocery store.
-Just ask the cashier to sell you a stamp.
+- A stamped envelope in which to mail your application and copy of your ID to the Teton County Clerk.
+(If you need a stamp, you can buy one at the post office or at any grocery store.
+Just ask the cashier at check-out.)

 2) Decide how you will vote

 Voters in Teton County can choose to vote in-person absentee (aka early), absentee or in-person on Election Day.

 When, where and how are you casting your ballot?